 We live in cooperative housing.
 Like all co-ops, it’s a blend between individual ownership and collective ownership.
-Yet, the concept of how that blend works seems to confuse most everyone we meet (outside of our Coop).
+Yet, the concept of how that works seems to confuse most everyone we meet (outside of our Coop).

 Here is a brief primer on cooperative housing.